 Picking between picturesque Greek islands is hard (first world problems), but if you are narrowing down places to a greatest hits list, Delos is unique.
 It is impossible to stay on the island overnight, but you can get to it from its stunningly beautiful sister island, Mykonos.
 The entire area is one big preserved ancient site, set up as a museum.
 Legend has it that Artemis and Apollo were born here, and it subsequently became a very important sanctuary to the Gods.
 Known for its colonnades, mosaics and army of stray kittens, Delos is great way to step into Europe’s ancient past.

-It’s creamy, it’s sweet, it’s made of pastry, its Greece’s world famous dessert.
-Frequently served for breakfast, this custard filled, heart-attack inducing slice of heaven is best enjoyed with a morning coffee.
-Born in Thessaloniki but served all over Greece, a number of variations on this traditional sweet treat have sprung up in cafes and restaurants across the country, and savoury versions are sometimes stuffed with meat or spinach.
+It’s creamy, it’s sweet, it’s made of pastry, it’s Greece’s world-famous dessert.
+Frequently served for breakfast, this custard-filled, heart-attack inducing slice of heaven is best enjoyed with a morning coffee.
+Born in Thessaloniki but served all over Greece, a number of variations on this traditional sweet treat have sprung up in cafes and restaurants across the country, and savory versions are sometimes stuffed with meat or spinach.

 12. Myths and Legends